29 ways to use your social listening tool and top benefits for your brand

 If your volume of mentions and reach are growing over time, how do you know the growth rate is good?
 If 40% of your mentions are positive, 20% are negative, and the rest are neutral, how do you know if that’s a good thing or a bad thing?
 You can ask a million similar questions about every metric you're measuring, and there's a single answer to all of them — you need a benchmark.
 Comparing the stats on your competitors' mentions to your own results is extremely useful for understanding where you fall within your competitive landscape.

-Social media is a common place for people to complain about products, look for solutions to problems, and ask for advice.
+Social media is a common place for people to complain about their experience with products, look for solutions to problems, and ask for advice.
 It’s the place where people leave reviews about businesses, and those are exposed to other potential customers.
+The benefits of effective social listening include finding and analyzing customer feedback to get insights.

 Reply to customer questions on social